spolti/kserve/migration-helper/README.md

 - Update consumers to use new tokens
 - Get new token: `oc get secret token-<model-name>-sa -o jsonpath='{.data.token}' | base64 -d`

+**Error: Authentication resources missing after preserve-namespace migration**
+- The script now automatically backs up authentication resources before any changes
+- Check backup directory: `preserve-namespace-backup-*/original-resources/`
+- If resources are missing, use the rollback instructions to restore original state
+- This issue should not occur with the enhanced authentication handling

+**Error: Old ServingRuntime still exists after migration**
+- The script now deletes old ServingRuntimes after all new resources are stable
+- Check if migration completed successfully: `oc get servingruntime -n <namespace>`
+- Old ServingRuntimes are deleted individually per model to prevent authentication resource loss
+- Use debug mode to monitor the deletion process: `--debug`

 ## Preserve-Namespace Mode Guide

 ### ⚠️ **IMPORTANT: Destructive Operation Warning**